data-apis/scipy-2023-presentation/paper.rst

 - Reduce the learning curve and friction for users as they switch between array libraries.

-The standard has the following non-goals:
+as well as the following non-goals:

 - Make array libraries identical for the purpose of merging them.
 Different array libraries have different strengths (e.g., performance characteristics, hardware